vatpac-technology/sops/docs/client/maestro.md

 ## General Responsibilities

+### Recompute Function

+Avoid using the Recompute function unless the Change ETA_FF function is impractical.
+Recompute recalculates the flight's entire profile and may cause unnecessary disruption to the sequence, while Change ETA_FF allows for targeted corrections to estimate accuracy.

 ### Runway Assignment

 Maestro automatically assigns runways based on the flight's feeder fix and the current TMA configuration.
 The runway assignment is based on pre-configured preferences for each feeder fix.